inferno986return/python-pcep/Module2.md

 # Python Essentials 1 - Module 2: Python Data Types, Variables, Operators and Basic I/O Operations

 ## Section 2.1: The "Hello World! program
+### Printing "Hello World"
 `print()` is an important built-in function in Python as it allows an easy way to output data to the console.
 In Python 3, `print()` is built into the language itself and can take no arguments, where it only prints a blank line.

+**Tip:** In Python 2, `print` was a statement instead of a function.

 When learning a programming language, it's common to start by outputting "Hello World" by using the built-in print function.
-So for Python 3:
+So for Python 3, this can be done on a single line:

 ```
 print("Hello World")